SUSAN TREGONING PHOTOGRAPHY

 Soule Steam Feed Works Machine Shop

 Approximately 80% of the factory's furnishings and machinery are original to the site.
-The factory only received a couple of modernizations in its 110 years in operation.
+The factory only received a few modernizations in its 110 years of operation.
 In the 1950s, Soulé replaced half of the belt-driven lathes with more modern ones.
-In the late 1970s, the company modernized the foundry, but left the original cupola furnace and core-making shop undisturbed.
+In the late 1970s, the company modernized the foundry but left the original cupola furnace and core-making shop undisturbed.

 The Soulé Steam Feed Works was listed on the National Register of Historic Places in 1979 and became a Mississippi Landmark in 2003.